ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Party store the Verifier's key or certificate in its trust anchor store, or might be expressed by storing the public key or certificate of an entity (e.g., a Certificate Authority) that is in the Verifier's certificate path.
-For example, the Relying Party can verify that the Verifier is an expected one by out of band establishment of key material, combined with a protocol like TLS to communicate.
+For example, the Relying Party can verify that the Verifier is an expected one by out-of-band establishment of key material, combined with a protocol like TLS to communicate.
 There is an assumption that between the establishment of the trusted key material and the creation of the Evidence, that the Verifier has not been compromised.

 For a stronger level of security, the